Evergreen Theatres

 Undated photo courtesy of Rich Bird.

 Was in the Evergreen Plaza Shopping Center in Evergreen Park.
 The twin-screen Evergreen Theatres was opened on June 26, 1964 with Sean Connery in “From Russia with Love” & Tony Curtis in “Wild and Wonderful”.
 A 3rd screen was added in 1978, located in part of the large foyer.
-In 1983 one of the original twin screen was divided to create a 4th screen.
+In 1983 one of the original twin screens was divided to create a 4th screen.
+It was closed on July 8, 1999 and was demolished a few weeks later.

 Contributed by phickey